How to share files: 6 ways to share files with colleagues and clients

 • Slow internet connections – When you share files over the internet, the upload and download speeds of both the sender and recipient can have a huge impact on how long it takes to complete the transfer.
 Slow internet connections = delays and frustration.

-• Version control – Sharing files with multiple people can lead to confusion regarding which version is the latest.
+• Document version control Sharing files with multiple people can lead to confusion regarding which version is the latest.
 This can result in different versions being edited and updated, making collaboration tricky and conflict likely!

 • Access control – setting out who can access shared files and what permission levels they have can be complex.
 Especially in large organizations and when sharing files externally.